[Skip to content]

 Today’s NHS offers a wide range of services to people with illnesses or injuries that are new or have suddenly become a lot worse (acute health problems).
-Depending on the nature and severity of the problem, there are often good alternatives to a visit to the emergency department (ED).
+Depending on the nature and severity of the problem, there are often good alternatives to a visit to the emergency department (A&E).

 Choosing the right care

-The 'choose better' website can help you to find the right place for treatment.
+The Choose better website can help you to find the right place for treatment.

 If you need urgent help from your doctor (GP) or would like some advice but your GP surgery is closed:

 Call the GP out-of-hours service on 0845 0450411.

 Or visit www.nhs.uk or call 111.
 The NHS 111 helpline is available 24 hours a day, 365 days a year.
 Calls are free from landlines and mobile phones.

 The GP City Hubs provide GP and nurse appointments during evenings, weekends and bank holidays to patients registered with any Leicester City practice.

 There are four hubs in the city that can be used by patients:

 Willows Medical Centre